-New Requirements for Traps Starting Oct.
-2019
+New Requirements for Recreational Traps

 To register, visit GoOutdoorsFlorida.com and add the Recreational Stone Crab Trap Registration or the Recreational Blue Crab Trap Registration to your fishing license account.
-These trap registrations will be available online 1-2 months before the start of the 2019 stone crab season.

 Upon completion, each person will receive unique trap registration numbers that must be included on each trap along with the owner’s full name and address.
 Registration numbers for stone crab traps will begin with the letter “S”; registration numbers for blue crab traps will begin with the letter “B.” This information must be legible and must be permanently attached to each trap.